LuzianU/rust-python-lib-template/README.md

 # Library Template for Python and Rust

-This is a template repository for creating a library that can be used in both Python and Rust projects.
+This is a template repository for creating a library using Maturin and PyO3 that can be used in both Python and Rust projects.

 ## Getting Started